 Tropical Star Cruises, on Pine Island, is the closest ferry to Cayo Costa.
 The real catch is driving down to the tip of the Island, which the website describes like this – “The small town of Matlacha, the only way to get to and from the marina on Pine Island, has a drawbridge.
 If this drawbridge is up you could be delayed 15 – 30 minutes.
 There is also a school zone, as well as many school buses.
 The speed limit in the school zone is 20 mph and is heavily patrolled by the sheriff.”
 Because of this road, it takes about 45 minutes longer to reach the marina on Pine Island than Punta Gorda.

-The rates are $35 with an $8 parking fee.
+The rates are in line with other ferries with an additional parking fee.
 What makes Tropical Star stand out is that they are close enough to run two trips to Cayo Costa daily.
 The Half Day runs from 9:30 AM – 1:00 PM and the full day runs from 9:30 AM – 3:30 PM.
 There is only one boat making this run which goes from Pine Island – Cayo Costa – Cabbage Key – Cayo Costa – Pine Island – Cayo Costa.
-This allows you to work a combo trip to Cabbage Key into a shortened Cayo Costa day (for an additional $15) or to leave a 2:00 PM if you’re camping.
+This allows you to work a combo trip to Cabbage Key into a shortened Cayo Costa day (for an additional price) or to leave at 2:00 PM if you’re camping.
 We camped on Cayo Costa and wanted to travel in from Orlando (~3.5 hours trip), so we chose the 2:00 boat.
 This let us leave after breakfast instead of 5:00 am for either of the other two shuttles.

-What to Do in Cayo Costa State Park
+Things to do in Cayo Costa State Park

-You should note that all services on the island are cash only.
+You should note that all services on this Florida state park are cash only.
 This includes use fees, rental fees, and firewood.
 Make sure you bring cash to Cayo Costa because they don’t take American Express (or any other credit card).
 You will also want to bring a picnic or food for your full stay if camping because there are only snacks at the camp store.
 One final warning, pets are allowed in Cayo Costa Park, but not the beaches or camp area, so bringing Fido along will limit what you can do.

 Activities in Cayo Costa include: